HappyFunCorp/nfct/README.md

 # NFCTs

-This demonstrates an Ethereum Non-Fungible Computing Token.
+This demonstrates an Ethereum Virtual Machine Non-Fungible Computing Token.

 To run with Hardhat: